iamgionas/iamgionas/README.md

 My name is Gionas, I'm 25 years old, and I'm a Software Engineer currently working as a Full Stack Developer.

-I'm passionate about technology 💻 and coding 👨🏼‍💻.
+Tech addicted 💻 and in love with coding 👨🏼‍💻.

 I was born, I live, and I work in Switzerland 🇨🇭